 In order to obtain regulatory approvals for the commercial sale of our products, we are required to complete extensive clinical trials in humans to demonstrate the safety and efficacy of our drug candidates.
 Clinical trials are lengthy, complex, and expensive processes with uncertain results.
 We may not be able to complete any clinical trial of a potential product within any specified time period.
 Moreover, clinical trials may not show our potential products to be both safe and efficacious.
 The FDA or other equivalent foreign regulatory agencies may not allow us to complete these trials or commence and complete any other clinical trials.
+For example, in July 2011, in response to the submission by us to the FDA of a protocol for a proposed Phase 2 clinical trial of IMO-3100 in patients with psoriasis, the FDA notified us that it had placed a clinical hold on the proposed Phase 2 clinical trial.

 The results from preclinical testing of a drug candidate that is under development may not be predictive of results that will be obtained in human clinical trials.
 In addition, the results of early human clinical trials may not be predictive of results that will be obtained in larger scale, advanced stage clinical trials.
 Furthermore, interim results of a clinical trial do not necessarily predict final results, and failure of any of our clinical trials can occur at any stage of testing.
 Companies in the biotechnology and pharmaceutical industries, including companies with greater experience in preclinical testing and clinical trials than we have, have suffered significant setbacks in clinical trials, even after demonstrating promising results in earlier trials.
+Moreover, effects seen in nonclinical studies, even if not observed in clinical trials, may result in limitations or restrictions on clinical trials.
+Numerous unforeseen events may occur during, or as a result of, preclinical testing, nonclinical testing or the clinical trial process that could delay or inhibit the ability to receive regulatory approval or to commercialize drug products.

-Moreover, companies developing drugs targeted to TLRs have experienced setbacks in clinical trials.
+In addition to the recent setbacks that we have experienced with respect to the clinical development of our TLR-targeted drug candidates, other companies developing drugs targeted to TLRs have experienced setbacks in clinical trials.
 For example in 2007, Coley Pharmaceutical Group, which since has been acquired by Pfizer, Inc., discontinued four clinical trials for PF-3512676, its investigational TLR9 agonist compound, in combination with cytotoxic chemotherapy in cancer, and suspended its development of a TLR9 agonist, Actilon®, for HCV infection.
 In July 2007, Anadys Pharmaceuticals, Inc. and its partner Novartis announced that they had decided to discontinue the development of ANA975, the investigational TLR7 agonist compound for HCV infection.
 Dynavax Technologies Corporation announced in May 2008 discontinuation of the clinical development program for TOLAMBA®, which comprises a TLR9 agonist covalently attached to a ragweed antigen.
-There are few data on the long-term clinical safety of our lead compounds under conditions of prolonged use in humans, or on any long-term consequences subsequent to human use.
-Effects seen in nonclinical studies, even if not observed in clinical trials, may result in limitations or restrictions on our clinical trials.
-We may experience numerous unforeseen events during, or as a result of, preclinical testing, nonclinical testing or the clinical trial process that could delay or inhibit our ability to receive regulatory approval or to commercialize our products.
-For example, we are conducting additional nonclinical studies of IMO-3100 before we initiate a Phase 2 clinical trial, in light of some reversible immune responses that were observed in our 13-week nonclinical toxicology studies and that were inconsistent with our other nonclinical studies of IMO-3100.
-We chose to delay initiation of our planned Phase 2 clinical trial of IMO-2125 based on preliminary observations from a 26-week chronic nonclinical toxicology studies, which we expect to be available in the second half of 2011.
+These setbacks with respect to TLR-targeted drug candidates may result in enhanced scrutiny by regulators or IRBs of clinical trials of TLR-targeted drug candidates, including our TLR-targeted drug candidates, which could result in regulators or IRBs prohibiting the commencement of clinical trials, requiring additional nonclinical studies as a precondition to commencing clinical trials or imposing restrictions on the design or scope of clinical trials that could slow enrollment of trials, increase the costs of trials or limit the significance of the results of trials.
+Such setbacks could also adversely impact the desire of investigators to enroll patients in, and the desire of patients to enroll in, clinical trials of TLR-targeted drug candidates.